communitiesuk/funding-service-design-assessment/README.md

 # Extras

-This repo comes with a .pre-commit-config.yaml, if you wish to use this do the following while in your virtual enviroment:
+This repo comes with a .pre-commit-config.yaml, if you wish to use this do the following while in your virtual environment:

     pre-commit install